 1. All requests must be considered in a reasonable manner.

-2. All requests, including any appeals, must be decided within 3 months from the date the application is received by you.
-An extension of time can be mutually agreed between you and your employee.
+2. For requests made on or after 6 April 2024, all requests, including any appeals, must be decided within 2 months from the date the application is received by you.
+(Prior to 6 April, it was 3 months.)
+You can mutually agree an extension of time with your employee.

 3. Refusal of an application must be on one or more of a small number of permitted business grounds.